adaptyteam/adapty-docs/versioned_docs/version-3.0/react-native-present-paywalls-legacy.md

 :::warning

-This guide covers the process for **legacy Paywall Builder paywalls** only which requires SDK v2.x or earlier.
+This guide is for **legacy Paywall Builder paywalls** only which require SDK v2.x or earlier.
 The process for presenting paywalls differs for paywalls designed with different versions of Paywall Builder and remote config paywalls.

 - For presenting **New Paywall Builder paywalls**, check out [React Native - Present new Paywall Builder paywalls](react-native-present-paywalls).
 - For presenting **Remote config paywalls**, see [Render paywall designed by remote config](present-remote-config-paywalls).